Azure/AppService/_posts/2022-11-02-App-Service-on-Azure-Stack-Hub-2022-H1-Released.md

 author_name: "Andrew Westgarth"
 ---

-# Azure App Service and Azure Functions on Azure Stack Hub 2022 H1 Released

 The 2022 H1 update to Azure App Service on Azure Stack Hub is now available.
 This release is a major update in terms of underlying infrastructure and topology.
-We highly recommend operators read through the **[release notes]**(https://learn.microsoft.com/azure-stack/operator/app-service-release-notes-2022-h1) for further details and review the operational documentation in order to be aware of all changes.
+We highly recommend operators read through the [release notes](https://learn.microsoft.com/azure-stack/operator/app-service-release-notes-2022-h1) for further details and review the operational documentation in order to be aware of all changes.

 ## What's New?

 - All roles are now powered by **Windows Server 2022 Datacenter**.
-- Administrators can isolate the platform image for use by App Service on Azure Stack Hub, by setting the SKU to AppService.
+- Administrators can isolate the platform image for use by App Service on Azure Stack Hub, by setting the SKU to [AppService](https://learn.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started?view=azs-2206&tabs=2022H1-connected%2C2022H1-disconnected&pivots=state-disconnected#download-items-from-the-azure-marketplace).
 - Networking design update for all worker virtual machine scale sets, addressing customers faced with SNAT port exhaustion issues.
 - Increase number of outbound address for all applications.
 - Administrators can set a three character deployment prefix for the individual instances in each Virtual Machine Scale Set that are deployed as part of the App Service on Azure Stack Hub Resource provider.
-- Deployment Center is enabled for tenants, replacing the Deployment Options experience - **IMPORTANT** - Operators will need to reconfigure their deployment sources as the redirect urls have changed with this update.
+- Deployment Center is enabled for tenants, replacing the Deployment Options experience - **IMPORTANT** - Operators will need to reconfigure their [deployment sources](https://learn.microsoft.com/azure-stack/operator/azure-stack-app-service-configure-deployment-sources) as the redirect urls have changed with this update.

 - Updates to **App Service Tenant, Admin, Functions portals and Kudu tools**.
 Consistent with Azure Stack Portal SDK version.
 - Updates to core service to improve reliability and error messaging enabling easier diagnosis of common issues.